New Years Deals:

 Leaning

-Leaning is the act of moving your center of gravity and controlling the EUC with your body.
-To accelerate/decelerate or change direction, you lean forwards and backward.
+Leaning is moving your center of gravity and controlling the EUC with your body.
+To accelerate/decelerate or change direction, you bend forwards and backward.
 To turn the EUC, you usually lean in the direction you want to turn (left or right), similar to how you would ride a motorcycle or bike at a faster speed, though you can also use your hips to “swivel” around for tight in-place turns, at least at slow speeds.

 Out-leaning or over-leaning